Nevue Fine Art Marketing

 Art marketing is all about getting your art in front of your target audience.

-Networking is when you meet people at networking events or in real life and build relationships that can help each party reach its business goals.
+Networking is when you meet people at networking events or in real life and build relationships to help each party reach its business goals.

-Talking about both your business and the other party’s business is how real relationships are built.
+Talking about your business and the other party’s business is how real relationships are built.

 Do not go into networking expecting something.
 Instead, go into it to build a friendship with another professional artist and business owner.